openskies-sh/aircraftregistry/documents/registry-testing.md

 - *Required reliability*: On the internet, the amount of uptime required for service is critical and directly realted to the investment required to run the service.
 E.g. a 99.99% uptime vs a 99.99999% uptime requires different investment and technology strategy.
 In the context of the registry, the goal of these tests is to understand the level of SLA required for the service.
 - *Response Probability*: In the context of the registry, metrics need to be developed as to how fast should the requestor expect a response and additionally the probability of receiving a respone.
-- *Uptime and reliability*: Is the registry system mission crticial or safety critical?
+- *Uptime*: Is the registry system mission crticial or safety critical?
 If the registry system fails what are the implications for the flights.
 - *Push vs Pull*: Should the registry be a pull system or a push i.e. can / should the vehicles "subscribe" to the registry for updates (e.g. via Server Push or WebSockets) or should they request data using normal requests (HTTP pull).

 ## Background

-It is understood that Civil Aviation Agencies (CAAs) will be building and aircraft and drone registries.
-At some point they will have to "bring this registry online".
-This means that automated queries will have to be made to the registry, from outside [interested parties](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registration-white-paper.md#interested-parties) to read data from it.
+It is understood that Civil Aviation Agencies (CAAs) will be building aircraft and drone registries indedpendently using their existing IT contractors / procurement procedures.
+In a UTM context, the registry is a live and "active" member of the sky and the CAAs will have to "bring these registries online".
+This means that authenticated queries will have to be made to the registry by [interested parties](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registration-white-paper.md#interested-parties).
+We anticipate a bulk of these queries would be to read data from it.
 Eventually, we forsee a situation where in addition to reading data from a registry, there will be automated operations to write data in it as well.
 We also foresee a situation where federated calls to the registry will have to be made where multiple registries have to be queried simultaneously.
-At this time (November 2019) the focus of the document is to develop tests and scenarios for reading data from the registry.
+At this time (November 2019) the focus of the document is to develop tests and scenarios for reading data from the registry and not on writing data into the registry.
+This is because we expect that writing data into sovereign registrties by third parties will not be allowed.

 Conceptually, there are three types of tests that can be undertaken in a registry: